Welcome to Engineered Composites

 High Corrosion Resistance

-Offering exceptional corrosion resistance, GRP is highly tolerant of the most aggressive of environments.
-Its total resistance against chloride ion attacks demonstrates its durable nature and ability to withstand harsh conditions.
-Unlike traditional alternatives, such as steel, aluminium, and timber, GRP delivers a long-term practical solution that overcomes the inherent corrosion challenges facing industry today.
+Offering exceptional corrosion resistance, GRP is highly tolerant of aggressive environments.
+Its resistance against chloride ion attacks demonstrates its durable nature and ability to withstand harsh conditions.
+Unlike traditional alternatives, such as steel, aluminium, and timber, GRP delivers a long-term practical solution that overcomes the corrosion challenges facing industry today.

 Lightweight